Kish-Jadhav/Jar-Analyzer/README.md

 ### Steps

 1. Download this repository into your local machine, using either Download ZIP option or you can clone it.
-2. Unzip the "Jar-Details-master.zip" if you have downloaded the zip version.
+2. Unzip the "Jar-Details-master.zip", if you have downloaded the zip version.
-3. Compile the code
+3. Compile the code;
    You can use your favorate command prompt and travel to unziped directory and using Java compiler compile it.
    Ex.:
    ```